University of St Andrews: Links with the United States

-Active recruitment of students from North America first began in 1984, and Americans made up around 1 in 6 of the student population in 2017.
 Students from almost every state in the United States and province in Canada are represented.
-This is the highest proportion and absolute number of American students amongst all British universities.
+Active recruitment of students from North America first began in 1984, and has continued to grow steadily through partnerships with schools and counsellors, consistent in-country engagements, and active support from alumni.
+Since at least 2014, St Andrews has consistently had the largest share of US students among British universities, with Americans making up roughly a fifth of the student body in 2024.
+This is the highest proportion amongst all British universities.
 Media reports indicate growing numbers of American students are attracted to the university's academics, traditions, prestige, internationalism, and comparatively low tuition fees.
 The university also regularly features as one of the few non-North American universities in the Fiske Guide to Colleges, an American college guide, as a 'Best Buy'.
 In 2025, British media dubbed St Andrews as a "mini-Nantucket" due to the concentration of wealthy American students from the East Coast at the university.

 St Andrews has developed a sizable alumni presence in the United States, with over 8,000 alumni spread across all 50 states.
 Most major cities host alumni clubs, the largest of which is in New York.
 Both London and New York also host the St Andrews Angels, an alumni-led angel investment network, which centres upon the wider university communities in both the United Kingdom and United States.
 St Andrews has also established relationships with other university alumni clubs and private membership clubs in the United States to provide alumni with social and networking opportunities.
 For example, alumni are eligible for membership at the Princeton Club of New York, the Penn Club of New York City and the Algonquin Club in Boston.